alfonso1003/building_permits_survey/README.md

 Data analysis can be performed using the provided IPython notebooks, which include various analyses such as autocorrelation studies of building permit issuances.

 ## Future Enhancements
+- **Airflow Integration**: Implement Apache Airflow to automate the ETL pipeline, enabling the project to run on a monthly schedule and ensure timely data processing and analysis.
+- **Refactor**: The `load.py` script is procedural and can be updated to use classes instead.
 - **Dockerization**: Containerize the application to streamline deployment and ensure consistency across development environments.
 - **Database Upgrade**: Transition from SQLite to PostgreSQL with the PostGIS extension to enhance data handling capabilities and facilitate spatial data analysis.
 Use Alembic to manage migrations.
 - **API Development**: Construct a RESTful API on top of the database to provide programmatic access to the data and analyses.